-Our work load varies from as little as a week or two weeks to as much as two months.
-Give us a call and we will tell what our lead time is.
+Our workload varies from as little as a week or two weeks to as much as two months.
+Give us a call, and we will tell you what our lead time is.
 Once on site, we usually complete a well and pump installation in two to five days.

 In most counties in Northeast Texas, a permit is not required to drill a water well.
-In counties where a permit is required, C. Miller Drilling will help you through the process to acquire the permit.
+In counties where a permit is required, C. Miller Drilling will help you through the process of acquiring the permit.
 C. Miller Drilling is experienced in these processes and will help you acquire a permit quickly and painlessly.

 Our equipment setup varies depending on the layout of your property, trees, walkways, driveways, etc. When you are ready to schedule your project, we will meet with you on-site before a rig is dispatched and help you select your drilling location.
-Suffice it to say we almost always find a way to get in and get the job done.
-Where there is a will there is a way.
+Needless to say, we almost always find a way to get in and get the job done.
+Where there is a will, there is a way.

-Standard regulations require that a well be 100' from septic field lines, 50' from the septic tank or property lines.
-There are special provisions that allow a well to be drilled 50' from septic field lines, and 5' from property lines.
-Of course power lines and other utility right of ways must not be infringed upon, and underground power, water, phone, or other lines have to be planned around.
+Standard regulations require that a well be 100' from septic field lines and 50' from the septic tank or property lines.
+There are special provisions that allow a well to be drilled 50' from septic field lines and 5' from property lines.
+Of course, power lines and other utility right of ways must not be infringed upon, and underground power, water, phone, or other lines have to be planned around.

-Most pump systems function for many years without the need of major service or maintenance.
+Most pump systems function for many years without the need for major service or maintenance.

 Choosing your well driller is an important decision.
 Experience, honesty, character, intelligence, and equipment all contribute to the competence level of contractors.
 Reputation and professionalism are good starting points.
 Ask for references and ask pointed questions about guarantees.
 Does the contractor provide a guarantee in writing with the estimate?
 How long has the contractor been in business?
 Have they drilled any wells nearby?
 Remember, the lowest price is usually a reflection of what a contractor plans to put into a job.
 Also, what happens if your driller or his employee is hurt on your property?
 Does he have Workmen's Compensation?
 Many don't.
 What if his equipment damages your property?
 What if it hurts you or your family?
 Does the contractor have general liability insurance?
 Many don't.

 Yes.
 Cory Miller holds the rare and coveted Master Texas License - #2464.
-John Phillips, Drilling Operations Manager, is a licensed driller as well as Senior Driller Johnny Jetton.
-Combined, the drillers at C. Miller Drilling have over 100 years drilling experience.
+John Phillips, Drilling Operations Manager, is a licensed driller, as well as Senior Driller Johnny Jetton.
+Combined, the drillers at C. Miller Drilling have over 100 years of drilling experience.

-The four point guarantee is available up to five years on most wells and is as follows:
+The four-point guarantee is available for up to five years on most wells and is as follows: